 Before Ukraine adopted Christianity in 988, the inhabitants believed in pagan gods who ruled over the sun, stars, and moon.
 Folk beliefs are still connected to the sun, stars, and moon, as well as to dreams, the seasons, and agriculture.
 In fact, many of the pagan customs blended, over time, with Christian beliefs.
 These centered on the family (e.g., birth, marriage, and funeral customs), the community, and seasonal agricultural rites.

+The fundamental basis for the whole Ukrainian culture is folk culture and, on its ground, professional art, literature and science was gradually developed.
 Songs and folk tales play a significant role in these ancient customs.
 There are specific songs for harvest festivals, New Year's celebrations, and Christmas and Easter, all celebrating both pagan beliefs and Christian traditions.
 Songs and music have always been important to the Ukrainians.